binbinlau/DockerImages/CentOS7SSH/README.md

 # SSHCentOS7
-docker images of centos7 with SSH server. you can use it like this: step 1 : creat a contains docker run -d -p 1122:22 --name centosssh centos7ssh:latest step 2 : use ssh command to link it ssh root@localhost -p 1122 passwd:root
+docker images of centos7 with SSH server. you can use it like this:

+step 1 : creat a contains

+docker run -d -p 1122:22 --name sshcentos7 binsix/sshcentos7:latest

+step 2 : use ssh command to link it

+ssh root@localhost -p 1122

+passwd:root

 ## Supported Tags